Don’t leave Guanajuato without visiting the magnificent Teatro Juárez. It was built between 1873 and 1903 and inaugurated by the...

 Pretty Jardín de la Unión, surrounded by restaurants and shaded by Indian laurel trees, is the social heart of the city.
 Here, tourists...

 This incline railway inches up (and down) the slope behind the Teatro Juárez to a terminal near the El Pípila monument.
-Heading up is fun, but to descend, save your pennies and walk down (there are two obvious, well-paved routes).
+Heading up is fun, but to descend, you can save your pennies by walking down (there are two obvious, well-paved routes).
+Note: in 2015, the funicular had its first major incident when, after 13 years in operation, the axle broke and the funicular plummetted; two people in the carriage were injured.
+Because of this it was not operating at the time of research, but should be up (and down) and running by the time you read this.